-Standing on Olympian Rock almost felt like being initiated into the Blue Mountains.
-I’m very happy to have gone there first.
+Standing on Olympian Rock almost felt like being initiated into the Blue Mountains club.

 Some of you may be wondering:

-The Blue Mountains gained its name due to a blue haze over their peaks when viewed from a distance.
+The Blue Mountains were called this name due to a blue haze that could be seen over their peaks when viewed from a distance.

-This unusual phenomenon occurs because of an extremely dense population of Eucalyptus trees in the Blue Mountains area, which you can probably see in some of the photos.
+The unusual phenomenon occurs because of an extremely dense population of Eucalyptus trees in the Blue Mountains area, which can be seen in some of the photos.

 Leaves from the Eucalyptus trees end up secreting oil in the air, which combines with dust particles and water vapor.